 Step 3: shower and massage

-After the bath therapy, the guest will get out of the bath and rinse off the wine in a warm shower – and then they will enjoy either a full-body massage, performed with grapeseed oil or a body wrap, where once again everything of the grape is used, along with essential oils.
+After the bath therapy, the guests will get out of the bath and rinse off the wine in a warm shower – and then they will enjoy either a full-body massage, performed with grapeseed oil or a body wrap, where once again everything of the grape is used, along with essential oils.
 This is usually also followed by a massage.

 “Does the treatment come with a straw?”

-Before you ask this – as Mimmie admits many would-be guests often do – after this treatment, guests at the Santé Wellness Retreat & Spa are offered a glass of wine to accompany the treatment and is offered as part of their signature treatments.
-The food that guests will enjoy as part of the treatment is also prepared according to the principles of the concept behind vinotherapy, which is fighting free-radical damage and exposing the body only to wholesome, healthy, natural and in-season foods.
+Before you ask this – as Mimmie admits many would-be guests often do – after this treatment, guests at the Santé Wellness Retreat & Spa are offered a glass of wine to accompany the treatment and are offered as part of their signature treatments.
+The food that guests will enjoy as part of the treatment is also prepared according to the principles of the concept behind vinotherapy, which is fighting free-radical damage and exposing the body only to wholesome, healthy, natural, and in-season foods.

 Who should try vinotherapy?

-Because this treatment works to fight the effects of oxidation, sun damage as well as aging, while promoting revitalised and nourished skin, those who wish to treat their skin to some serious pampering will most enjoy this.
+Because this treatment works to fight the effects of oxidation, sun damage as well as aging, while promoting revitalized and nourished skin, those who wish to treat their skin to some serious pampering will most enjoy this.

-“Vinotherapy can help to treat skin that is very dry, has been damaged by the sun or is immune-compromised, as the components found in the grape, seeds and extracts thereof can assist with the healing, moisturising and nourishing of the skin,” she says.
+“Vinotherapy can help to treat skin that is very dry, has been damaged by the sun, or is immune-compromised, as the components found in the grape, seeds, and extracts thereof can assist with the healing, moisturising, and nourishing of the skin,” she says.